 Across The Country, Students Walk Out To Protest Gun Violence

-At South High School in Columbus, Ohio, students step outside in frigid weather and say 17 names, releasing a balloon for each one.
+At South High School in Columbus, Ohio, students stepped outside in frigid weather and said 17 names, releasing a balloon for each one.

 Choir now sings "Heal the world" @wmfeorlando pic.twitter.com/P8UoEULF43— Dani Prieur (@daniprieur) March 14, 2018

-In Orange County, Fla., 17 empty desks sit in the Wekiva High School courtyard.
-Students sing — "Heal the world, make it a better place."
+In Orange County, Fla., 17 empty desks sat in the Wekiva High School courtyard.
+Students sang — "Heal the world, make it a better place."

-In New York City, hundreds of students from LaGuardia High School walk into the street and sit in silence for 17 minutes.
+In New York City, hundreds of students from LaGuardia High School walked into the street and sat in silence for 17 minutes.

 Across the country, students are walking out of class for 17 minutes, one for each victim who died at the shooting in Parkland, Fla., exactly one month ago.